x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-1. As demonstrated by the graphsm as we go from RK1-RK4
+1. As demonstrated by the graphs, as we go from RK1, RK2,
-the accuracy increases; this evidenced by a comparison
+and RK4  the accuracy increases; this evidenced by a comparison
-between the values for each integration method as compared
+between the values for each integration method and the exact
-with the exact solution obtained as evidenced in the graphs.
+solution.
+It is clear that RK4 is the most accurate method
+comparing the results of RK1, RK2, and RK4 (refer to graph above).
-2. Increasing the parameters of the X value will show a decrease
+2. As the X value increases, there will be a decrease
-in the accuracy of the integration methods as X increases; again,
+in the accuracy of the integration as compared to exact solution;
-as demonstrated by the graphs, we see the integrations getting further
+again, as demonstrated by the images below, we see the integrations
-from the exact solution.
+getting further from the exact solution graphically.
 3. The more steps we take the better, as we're increasing
 the amount of "slices" we're taking which is essentially
 increasing the accuracy; see graphs above for the